tanawadeatharva/BharatVECTO/Documentation/User Manual/5-input-and-output-files/VDRI.md

 **Bold columns** are mandatory. *Italic columns* are optional.
 Only the listed columns are allowed (no other columns!).<br />
 Units are optional and are enclosed in [square-brackets] after the header-column.
 Comments may be written with a preceding hash-sign "#".

+**Note:** if the cycle starts with a target speed of 0 km/h and the stop-time for the first entry is 0, VECTO sets the stop-time to 1s automatically.

 |  Identifier |  Unit  |                                                                                                                                             Description                                                                                                                                              |
 |-------------|--------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | **s**       | [m]    | Traveled distance.
 Must always be increasing.                                                                                                                                                                                                                                                        |